CodeWithMozart/Academic/lav_sms-master/readme.md

 ## **Laravel School Management System**

-**LAVSMS** is developed for educational institutions like schools and colleges built on Laravel 8
+**SmartSchool** is developed for educational institutions like schools and colleges built on Laravel 8

 **SCREENSHOTS**